muarshad01/DeepSeek/Notes/lecture03_notes.md

 ***

-here there is one step of normalization here which is called as the final layer 50:11 normalization so that step of normalization is mentioned over 50:16 here so every 768 dimensional Vector again goes through this stage of 50:22 normalization and then we have one last layer which is very important so remember now that we have reached the 50:28 last layer we have uh a true so this is
-50:33
-a true friend needs you and each of these is a
-50:39
-760 a dimensional Vector right now we have to somehow convert the 50:45
-768 Dimensions into our vocabulary size which is 50,000 because now we have to 50:50 predict the next token so then every token is essentially passed through a 50:55 neural network whose size is 50,000 or size is uh 768 multiplied 51:04
-50,000 so that when these vectors are multiplied with this we result into 51:10
-50,000 dimensional vectors for each token so now the uh size for each token 51:16 is that a true friend needs
-51:22
-you right the size for each token now is going to be 50 ,000 after it passes 51:27 through the output layer this layer is also called as the output projection 51:33 layer and after every token goes through the output projection layer it has a dimension equal to the vocabulary size 51:40 so remember our vocabulary size is equal to 50,000 so this 50,000 is coming from the 51:46 vocabulary size and I'm just going to explain why do we need its Dimensions to be equal to the vocabulary size and the 51:52 final last step is choosing the next token right so now once we have reached the last step what do we have we have 51:59 five tokens a true friend accepts you and for each of these we have a 50,000 dimensional Vector now what we are going 52:06 to do is that we are going to look at these 50,000 Dimensions we are going to look at that index which has the highest 52:12 value or the highest probability then we are going to find that index over here and then we are going to look for its 52:19 corresponding token that's it so if the index here is so for the 52:24 first uh uh the so a true friend accepts you right 52:30 there are multiple input output tasks here when a is the input true should be the output when a true is the input 52:36 friend should be the output when a true friend is the input accept should be the output when a true friend accepts is the 52:43 input you is the output when a true friend accepts you is the input something else will be the output which 52:48 is for so a true friend accepts you if you look at this sentence and you have to 52:54 predict the next token it's not not just one next token prediction tasks there are multiple input output tasks within 53:01 this same sentence what are these input output prediction tasks when a is the input true should be the output Etc and 53:08 only the final thing here is relevant for us which is the next token 53:14 prediction initially we'll of course not get good tokens right but we'll have the loss 53:20 function which is based on the actual values so this is the actual next token which I want but the predicted ones 53:27 initially will be completely far off and that's when back propagation comes into 53:32 the picture when all the parameters which are there they are actually optimized we'll come to that in a moment 53:38 but for now just let me explain the final step again we have every token and 53:44 now every token is associated with a different uniform let's say whose dimensions are 53:50
-50,000 why do we have Dimensions 50,000 because we have to predict the next token for every word which is is over 53:56 here so for o we have to predict the next token so we look at that index which is the highest or that token 54:03
-ID which has the highest probability here we go to the book of the words or book of token IDs and then we reverse 54:11 map the word which is corresponding to that token ID so if this token ID here is let's say 555 or this token ID is 54:19
-5,000 I go to the word here which is 5,000 and I ideally want true over here 54:26 but initially when things are not train maybe have four so the actual prediction 54:31 might be four similarly I'll get the actual predictions for True maybe the highest 54:37 token ID is here friend here and then I'll get the highest token ID here and 54:44 that's how I'll predict the next token for each of these and then I'll find the loss term between the actual value and 54:50 the predicted value that's how the entire architecture of the llm is structured so now if if 54:56 you go to the output layer which is my final layer here you see we have two things 55:01 which are changed to each other right we have the final layer normalization layer which is connected to the output layer 55:08 and then we have the Matrix for next token prediction this logits Matrix is this this logits Matrix is this this one 55:16 which I showed to you right now and we use that to make the next token prediction so now you might be thinking 55:23 that what are all the parameters which are optimized here so right from the start itself these token embedding 55:29 values which are there we do not know them a prior so let me Mark the parameters which are trained by a star 55:36

-***

 these we do not know a priority so these are trained positional embedding assign assignment we do not know a prior so 55:42 these are trained then uh every single aspect of the Transformer block has some